gaps-closure/mules/specification.md

   ]
 }
 </code></pre>
+12. The Global Security Policy Specification (GSPS) format will be specified in a separate document.
+For the purposes of this document,  we treat that a fixed set of pre-defined allowed values and defaults are made available by the GSPS.

-20. The only mandatory field is `level`, rest are optional.
-For convenience, a beginner could use a minimal `CLE-JSON` that includes only the `level` parameter, with all other parameters based on defaults from the GSPS; an expert could specify more constraints and preferences.
+13. The only mandatory field is `level`, rest are optional.
+For convenience, a beginner could use a minimal `CLE-JSON` that includes only the `level` parameter, with all other parameters can be determined by downstream CLOSURE tools based on defaults from the GSPS; an expert could specify more constraints and preferences.
 For example, if `guardhint` is provided, the tool can automatically pull in functions from a library, else stub functions may be created for the developer to populate.
-21. For convenience the developer can define several `CLE-JSON` instances with mnemonic `JLABEL` and use them to reduce clutter within the code
-22. Downgrade parameters `<downgrade-params>` include:
+14. Downgrade parameters `<downgrade-params>` include:
   `{trunc: True | round: True | precision: <int> | scrub: [<string>]}`
-23. Other parameters are being defined, and semantics of each of these will be specified in more details
+15. Other parameters are being defined, and semantics of each of these will be specified in more details

 # CLE Steel Thread Feature Subset
 The features that will be supported in the initial steel thread version will be identified and documented here.
+For example, in early versions, only block-style directives are supported, only `annotate` (not `type_annotate`) is supported, and a subset of the CLE-JSON fields are supported.

 # CLE Pre-processor Reference Implementation
 The CLE is defined for C/C++ in a compiler neutral way.
 It is also designed (separable CLE-JSON) so that much of the definitions can carry over to other source languages.
-**Insert diagram of workflow here from source, CLE to annotated IR for CAPO**
+See the [CLE Preprocessor](https://github.com/gaps-closure/cle-preprocessor) for more information on this implementation.

 Consider the following toy example:
 ```
 #pragma cle def HIGHONE { //CLE-JSON with whole bunch of constraints }